 The device was created by Chris Ellis and Josh Aviv to fill a large gap in the market.
 They entered the Tank in season 12, asking for $1 million for a 6% stake.

-Lori and Mark joined forces to give $1 million for 10% equity and 4% advisory shares.
+Lori and Mark joined forces to invest $1 million for 10% equity and 4% advisory shares.
 SparkCharge then raised money from other investors.
 Now, it has $5 million in annual sales and is valued at $30 million.

 9. Breathometer – $1 Million